danskespil/jira-documentation/new-project/new-project-in-jira.md

 # How to create a new development project in Danske Spil's JIRA

-Creating a project as described here will allow your team to use Branches and Pull Requests in your source-code repositories to automate the transition of issues in JIRA.
-Specifically
-- When you create a new branch for an issue/feature, the corresponding issue will automatically transition to *IN PROGRESS* in Jira.
-- When you create a new pull request for a branch, the issue will transition to *REVIEW*.
-- If a pull request is rejected, then the issue will transistion back to *IN PROGRESS*.
-- When a pull request is merged back into *master*, the issue will transition to *DONE*.

-This is part of a [greater effort](https://jira.danskespil.dk/jira/browse/DEVOPS-388) to get better release reports.

-# Create new repository

 Start with creating a repository for the source code.
 That way JIRA have time to pick up on the existence of the repository.

 Go to [Bitbucket](https://bitbucket.org/dsintegration/) and create a new repository: